reinout/tools/README.rst

 And, as documentation, some of the debian packages I install::

-  apt install etckeeper gpg xclip emacs25 evolution evolution-ews
+  apt install etckeeper gpg xclip emacs25 gnome-tweaks

 For nextcloud, I `used the PPA
 <https://launchpad.net/~nextcloud-devs/+archive/ubuntu/client>`_.

 Bootstrap installation notes for myself, to use on OSX
 ------------------------------------------------------

-I work on a mac.
-So these are the installations for really bootstrapping without anything present.
+These are the installations for OSX for really bootstrapping without anything present.

 - Create a temporary virtualenv somewhere and install ``dotfiles`` and ``checkoutmanager`` in it.